Co-Author: Olivia Fairhurst

-While we talk about the struggles for young New Zealanders to get their foot in the door in the property market, let’s not begrudge those lucky enough to consider investing in property.
+While we talk about the struggles of young New Zealanders trying to get their foot in the door in the property market, let’s not begrudge those lucky enough to consider investing in property.
 For those in-the-know, property investment can be a very wise financial decision.
-Conversely, going in blind can lead to unmanageable repayments and a stressful experience.
+On the other hand, going in blind can lead to unmanageable repayments and a stressful experience.

 For some, investing in property is the next step to building up wealth, and that may be exactly the right decision to make.
 But there’s a lot to consider before diving in headfirst.

 What do you need to consider before investing in property?